 Reece is the Secretary and ECR Representative on the ASERA Board.

 David Geelan is a Professor and National Head of School, Education, at the University of Notre Dame Australia.
 Specialties: teaching, educational research, research methodology, teacher education, educational technology, science education

 David is on the ASERA board as the immediate past Managing Director/President of ASERA, and supports ASERA's web site.

 David Treagust is Professor of Science Education at Curtin University.
 His research interests involve the theoretical developments of conceptual change; the use of analogies, models in engendering conceptual change; diagnostic and formative assessment in science; and the use of multiple representations in teaching and learning science.

 As past Managing Director/President (2003-2010), David’s role on the Board includes general advice based on his corporate memory of ASERA and liaison with international groups like NARST.

 Jan van Driel is a professor of science education at Melbourne Graduate School of Education, University of Melbourne.
 He is also co-editor-in-chief of the International Journal of Science Education.
 His research focuses on science teacher knowledge and professional learning in the context of pre-service teacher education and educational innovation.
 As a former schoolteacher, he holds the view that an educational researcher should be engaged in issues of practice and policy.
 Therefore, most of his research is done in close collaboration with schools and teachers, and he publishes regularly in professional journals and gives lectures and workshops at conferences for teachers.
 Jan is passionate about working with HDR students and is keen for ASERA to support HDR students.

-Jan is a general member of the ASERA Board.
+Connie is a general member of the ASERA Executive Board.